 Do executives on grand salaries really need an extravagant government paid scheme for six months?

-If the Coalition is serious about their scheme being a working place entitlement and not a welfare scheme for the rich than
+If the Coalition is serious about their scheme being a working place entitlement and not a welfare scheme for the rich than:

-- a family should be able to choose which parent takes paternity leave
+- A family should be able to choose which parent takes paternity leave.

 The Coalition is being deceitful